xw2519/ISA-MIPS-coursework/readme.md

 - `0x00000000` : Attempting to execute address 0 causes the CPU to halt.
 - `0xBFC00000` : This is the location at which execution should start after reset.

-Whether a particular address maps to RAM, ROM, or something else is entirely down to the top-level circuit outside your CPU.
-It may be that the top-level is a test-bench which contains small simulated memories, and simply maps transactions to reads and writes of a verilog array.
-Or the test-bench could emulate only the specific addresses that it expects to be read or written, without tracking the actual memory contents.
-Alternatively your CPU may have been synthesised into an FPGA, in which case the memories may correspond to a large set of block RAMs, DDR, network adaptors, and anything else your customer decided to attach the CPU to.

 CPU design diagram